Biography

 Right-click and select "Save Target As..."

-not only a virtuoso.
-He is "Jack the Giant Killer" and Arnold Schwarzeneger all
+"Aviram Reichert is not only a virtuoso.
+He is "Jack the Giant Killer" and Arnold Schwarzeneger all rolled into one!"

 Lyn Bronson - Internet Review

-In recital, Reichert has performed throughout the United States, Israel, South Africa, Japan, Korea and Europe where an appearance at the Herkules-Saal in Munich elicited an enthusiastic ovation from Joachim Kaiser in the Suddeutsche Zeitung newspaper.
+In recital, Reichert has performed throughout the United States, Israel, South Africa, the Far East and in Europe, where an appearance at the Herkules-Saal in Munich elicited an enthusiastic ovation and high critical praise.
 Festival performances include the Ruhr and Epinal Music Festivals, Tokyo Summer Festival, Bear Valley, CA, Durango and Steamboat Springs, CO, Ravinia Festival, the Fontana and the Gilmore Keyboard Festivals.
-A fine chamber musician, he has collaborated with artists such as Anne Akiko Meyers, Vadim Gluzman, Philippe Quint, Guy Braunstein, Yuri Gandelsman, Dylana Jenson, Maya Beiser and Bill Purcell.
+A fine chamber musician, he has collaborated with artists such as Anne Akiko Meyers, Maya Beiser, Guy Braunstein, Yuri Gandelsman, Vadim Gluzman, Dylana Jenson, Bill Purcell and Philippe Quint.

-Aviram Reichert studied at the Tel Aviv Rubin Academy of Music with Arie Vardi.
-He can be heard on a Harmonia Mundi CD featuring highlights of his prize-winning solo performance at the Van Cliburn Competition, a Jerusalem Music Center label (JMC), featuring two Schubert Sonatas, and a recording of a live performance of Mozart concerti with the Music in the Mountains Festival Orchestra under the baton of Mischa Semanitzky.
+Reichert can be heard on a Harmonia Mundi CD featuring highlights of his prize-winning solo performance at the Van Cliburn Competition, a Jerusalem Music Center label (JMC) featuring two Schubert Sonatas, and Mozart concerti with the Music in the Mountains Festival Orchestra under the baton of Mischa Semanitzky.
+He has recorded Gershwin’s Rhapsody in Blue for Piano and Brass quintet with the Spectrum Brass Quintet, released on CD in 2009.